patnaikd/MyPaperAgent/README.md

 The UI provides:
 - 📚 Visual paper library with filtering and search
-- ➕ Easy PDF upload and URL import
+- ➕ Easy URL import
 - 📖 Interactive paper viewer with AI features (summarize, Q&A, quiz)
 - 🔍 Semantic search interface
 - 🌐 Paper discovery from arXiv